 Phone Information

-This page contains information relating to my current (Samsung Galaxy S10) and previous mobile phones.
+This page contains information relating to my current Samsung Galaxy S25 Ultra and previous mobile phones.

 It exists mainly as a reference for me but please feel free to browse.